-Children who swim start smarterNovember 16th, 2012 in Health
+Children who swim start smarterNovember 16, 2012 in Medicine & Health / Health

 (Medical Xpress)—Children who learn how to swim at a young age are reaching many developmental milestones earlier than the norm.

 Researchers from the Griffith Institute for Educational Research surveyed parents of 7000 under-fives from Australia, New Zealand and the US over three years.

 A further 180 children aged 3, 4 and 5 years have been involved in intensive testing, making it the world's most comprehensive study into early-years swimming.

 Lead researcher Professor Robyn Jorgensen says the study shows young children who participate in early-years swimming achieve a wide range of skills earlier than the normal population.